WHY WE BELIEVE IT IS IMPORTANT TO BUY FROM A GENUINE British NURSERY GROWING THEIR OWN PLANTS

 Box Blight, Asian Longhorn Beetle, Horse Chestnut Bleeding Canker

-These are just a few of the lesser known pests and diseases.
+These are just a few of the lesser-known pests and diseases.
 We believe it is important not to contribute to their increase.
-In addition Xylella is one of the biggest new threats that our horticultural industry and our environment are facing.
+In addition, Xylella is one of the biggest new threats that our horticultural industry and our environment are facing.
 The only way to be sure of preventing the increase in the prevalence of pests and diseases is to buy British/English grown, English origin plants.
+You can read our blog post all about it here.

 4. Check the origin